When to visit the vet?

 -

 - CongenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
 This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. malformations of the uterusThe uterus, also known as the womb, is a female reproductive organ in which the fetus grows and develops during pregnancy.
-It consists of muscle tissue and is lined with a mucous membrane., e.g. deformities inside the uterusThe uterus, also known as the womb, is a female reproductive organ in which the fetus grows and develops during pregnancy.
-It consists of muscle tissue and is lined with a mucous membrane. (septa, diverticula), can increase the risk of abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
+It consists of muscle tissue and is lined with a mucous membrane., e.g., deformities inside the uterusThe uterus, also known as the womb, is a female reproductive organ in which the fetus grows and develops during pregnancy.
+It consists of muscle tissue and is lined with a mucous membrane. (septa, diverticulumA diverticulum is a pouch-like protrusion of the wall of a hollow organ, such as the intestine.
+Diverticula can be congenital or acquired and vary in size.
+They can be asymptomatic or lead to complications such as inflammatory conditions.), can increase the risk of abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
 This can be caused naturally by various factors or be medically induced..

-- Inherited anomalies of the embryos or chromosomal defects in parent animals.
+- Hereditary anomalies in the embryos or chromosomal defects in the parent animals.

 - Environmental and management factors